 PROTECT - Behaviour Log Please use this log to record any incidents of serious misbehaviour.
-Serious incidents include the following: Misbehaviour that resulted in children being taken immediately taken 'off green'.
-Incidents of bullying.
-Homophobic language use.
-Racist language use.
-Date of incident: Report submitted by: Time of incident: Location of incident: Name of child displaying inappropriate behaviour: Name/s of those affected: Description of the incident: Action(s) taken at the time: Conclusion - final outcome/reconciliation?
+Serious incidents include the following: • Misbehaviour that resulted in children being taken immediately 'off green'. • Incidents of bullying. • Homophobic language use.
+Date of incident: Racist language use.
+Record and provided by Report submitted by: Time of incident: Location of incident: Name of child displaying inappropriate behaviour: Name/s of those affected: Name of Child displaying mappropriate behaviour.
+Name/s of those affected.
+Description of the incident: Action(s) taken at the time: Conclusion - final outcome/reconciliation?
+Action(s) taken at the time: Conclusion - final outcome/reconciliation?
 Signed by HT/SLT when reviewed Further action required (if any.)